SarahSalvatore/FullStackDevPortfolio-Backend/README.md

-# CSFS1020 Course Project - RESTFUL API SERVER
+# CSFS1020 Course Project - RESTful API SERVER

 The scope of this project consisted of creating a RESTful JSON API backend server for a future contact form.